microsoft/datashaper/docs/verbs/spread.md

 Additional options:

 - Keep source column: retains the original column instead of replacing it with the new columns.
-- Split delimiter: if supplied, `spread` will create an array in the cell by first splitting string values with this delimiter.

 ## Example